sprucehealth/voicebase/README.md

 Setting up your environment & running the `gotour`
 ---------------------------------

+	$ brew update
+	$ brew doctor # ensure there are no issues with Brew or your system
 	$ brew install go
 	$ brew install mercurial
 	$ export GOPATH=$HOME/go